3 Tips to Create a More Resilient and Productive Workforce

 Provide Lots of Stress Relief Options

-Brett Kauffman, CEO of Kauffman Development in Columbus, Ohio, takes a similar approach to supporting the mental health of his employees.
-Kauffman built his company around the premise that people shouldn’t have to wait till the weekend – or retirement – to do what they feel passionate about.
+Brett Kaufman, CEO of Kaufman Development in Columbus, Ohio, takes a similar approach to supporting the mental health of his employees.
+Kaufman built his company around the premise that people shouldn’t have to wait till the weekend – or retirement – to do what they feel passionate about.

 “I wanted to create a business where people could be passionate about where they work,” he said.